 |Grand Seiko photo by Samuel Chan|

-It was the antihistamine talking — at the time I blamed Mr. Benadryl for my brain misfire.
-The time was 6:45 p.m., about three hours after I took those two Benadryl tabs.
+It was the antihistamine talking, I was sure — the time was 6:45 p.m., about three hours after I took two Benadryl tabs.
 I know what time it was from my phone.
 My watch had been frozen since 2:35 p.m.
 One day I'll remember to wind my watch, I told myself.
 I should have heeded my own words.
 But I always had my phone, so if I was in a rush and sometimes forgot to wind my watch, what did it matter?
 I now know it mattered a lot.

 By now you may suspect where this letter is heading.
 It's not heading toward madness, I can assure you.
 Though I wish it were.
 I wish my problem was as simple as some type of insanity.
 I wish I was crazy even if I wasn't cureable.